GaborFicsor/steezy-spatula/README.md

 </details>

+Deleting either a recipe or a comment can be done by finding a trash-can icon of the recipe or the comment the user wants to delete.
+Clicking the trash-can icon will take them to a page where they need to confirm their action.
+Deleting an item will take them back to the recipes page with an alert saying the request for deletion was successful, and the item no longer exists.

-As mentioned earlier, I have implemented four custom error pages to the website to provide a better user experience in case of errors.
-The most common error page is the 404, which is displayed when the user navigates to a page that does not exist, such as a recipe that has been deleted or a URL that is mistyped
+As mentioned earlier, there are four custom error pages provided to the website.
+The most common is the 404 which is shown to the user if they navigate to a page that does not exist, for example a recipe that has been deleted.

 ## Future Implementations